 While I could give examples of the courteous and kind behavior of Christians, I unfortunately had a bad experience the last 3 years at a local church.
 I’m still trying to figure it out.
 Discourtesy seemed rampant.
 Official leadership and lay leadership alike would…fail to reply to e-mails, pass the buck, say they would do something and then not do it, etc. Communication and reliability was problematic to say the least.
 I don’t want it to sound like I am a demanding person with unrealistic expectations.
 Those who know me personally would attest that I am actually an independent person that does not like to bother people.

 These experiences were new for me.
 (By the way, my spouse went through it with me.)
-To be almost completely ignored, not listened to, and treated with such discourtesy….it made us feel…frustrated, insignificant, lacking value.
+To be ignored, not listened to, and treated with such discourtesy….it made us feel…frustrated, insignificant, lacking value.

 We felt like invisible people.